Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Preliminaries

-\end{definition} In short, bias is the loss incurred by the main prediction w.r.t. the optimal prediction, and variance is the average loss incurred by predictions w.r.t. the main prediction.
-Noise is conventionally assumed to be irreducible and independent to $f(\cdot)$. \begin{remark} Our definitions on optimal prediction, main prediction, bias, variance and noise slightly differ from previous ones~\cite{pedro2000unified,valentini2004bias}.
+\end{definition} In short, bias is the loss incurred by the main prediction w.r.t. the optimal prediction, and variance is the average loss incurred by all individual predictions w.r.t. the main prediction.
+Noise is conventionally assumed to be irreducible and independent of $f(\cdot)$.
+Our definitions of optimal prediction, main prediction, bias, variance and noise slightly differ from previous ones~\citep{pedro2000unified,valentini2004bias}.
 For example, conventional optimal prediction was defined as $y_*(x) = \arg\min_{y} \mathbb{E}_t[L(t, y)]$, and it is equivalent to our definition when loss function is symmetric over its arguments, i.e., $L(y_1, y_2) = L(y_2, y_1)$.
-But it does not hold for non-symmetric loss functions. \end{remark}